-If you are facing charges for driving under the influence (DUI) in Norristown, Pennsylvania, and wondering how you will get to work if you are no longer able to drive, choosing the right law firm to help you as you battle these charges can mean the difference between a difficult time ahead and one that could be much smoother.
+If you are facing charges for Norristown, Pennsylvania criminal defense lawyer and wondering how you will get to work if you are no longer able to drive, choosing the right law firm to help you as you battle these charges can mean the difference between a difficult time ahead and one that could be much smoother.

 The physical, emotional, and financial costs of a DUI can be steep.
 According to the Centers for Disease Control and Prevention (CDC), nearly 3,700 people died due to an alcohol-impaired driver in Pennsylvania between 2009 and 2018.